Mahmoud-M-Hamdan/Code-201-Reading-Notes/Read-01.md

 ### What is JavaScript?

-coding screen with mug
-JavaScript is among the most important programming languages for website owners who want to make their site more interactive, which makes this the most complex of the three standard programming languages in this article.
+JavaScript is among ***the most important programming languages for website owners who want to make their site more interactive***, which makes this the most complex of the three standard programming languages in this article.
 While HTML provides the structure for a website and CSS allows you to control the presentation of a site, the JavaScript programming language gives you the tools that you need to alter the behavior of different elements that are found on a website page.
 With this tool, you can add a layer of interactivity to the CSS and HTML elements on your website, which is highly recommended if you want your website to appeal to the modern customer.

 Most modern websites come with a menu button that can be clicked to display a selection of areas on the website that you can navigate to.
 The menu button usually reveals a small menu on the side of the page, which adds interactivity to the page itself.
 All of this is powered by JavaScript and can make your website appear to be more modern and sophisticated.